lleaff/JStests/eloquent/Notes.md

 No function overloading
 Each function is an object so it can have properties
 	(useful to emulate static variables)

-Functions have an "argument" property which is an object of itself
+Functions have an "argument" property which is an object containing methods and properties to parse the argument list

     argument.length		// Number of arguments

+Default parameters [ES6]

 #### Closures
 A function can return another function that references its local variables.